Budget breakdown: What does it mean for regional NSW?

 The National Landcare Program will benefit from a $1 billion investment.
 With farmers managing some 53 per cent of Australian acreage, this program is vital towards supporting sustainable farming practices into the future.

 Regional employment was also high on the agenda with $220 million to be invested over four years as part of the Regional Jobs and Investment Package.
 This pilot program will roll out in 10 locations, including along the South and North Coasts of NSW, to stimulate our regional economies.
-The Skilling Australians Fund will also make $1.5 billion available over four years to support the vocational education sector upskill more than 300,000 young Australians.
+The Skilling Australians Fund will also make $1.5 billion available over four years to support the vocational education sector to upskill more than 300,000 young Australians.

 Small businesses were big winners in the 2017/18 budget.
 Small business has been redefined from a turnover of $2 million to $10 million, improving cash flow for thousands of ‘new’ small businesses.
 The popular $20,000 instant asset write-off has been extended, allowing businesses to invest in vital tools and infrastructure, the small and medium business tax rate will be reduced to 25 per cent over the next 10 years, and there has been a $5.8 billion reduction in red tape.